StarCat8/Star_Abundances/README.md

  ---
  This eats a fits file (equipped with a spectrum) and create a Stella object containing a variety of useful info and functions.
 When a star=Stella('file.fit') is defined a folder in the output directory is created with the name of the star contained in the fits file.
 You have the basic atmospherical parameters as star.t_eff, star.logg, star.metal, star.v_m.

- As of today (23/12/24) the code is meant to use HARPS-N fits data, this means that you may need to adjust some functions in order to account for different headers name in different fits file (e.g. for the HARPS-N fits the name of the star is under the header "HIERARCH TNG OBS TARG NAME" and is not always like that).
+ As of today (22/01/25) the code is meant to use HARPS-N and FIES fits data, this means that you may need to adjust some functions in order to account for different headers name in different fits file (e.g. for the HARPS-N fits the name of the star is under the header "HIERARCH TNG OBS TARG NAME" and is not always like that).
  HARPS-N automatically provide a radial velocity estimate, which is automatically loaded in the star.v_r position, which you can set manually anyway.
+ In any case there's now a method "stima_radvel_Ha" that automatically tries to estimates radial velocità from the H-alpha line.

 Available methods are:
 --